 Once they are anesthetized we carefully clip the hair.
 After clipping, the next step in preparation is the initial cleansing of the skin with a special surgical grade disinfectant

 While our patient is being prepped our surgeon is doing the same thing

 After thoroughly cleansing his/her hands our surgeon wears completed surgical garb for the spay

 Time is of the essence any time a pet is under anesthesia, so our surgeon gets all instruments ready while our anesthetist is prepping our patient

-All of our surgeries are closely watched using our surgical monitor.
+All of our surgeries are closely monitored using our surgical monitor.
 These instruments detect a problem before it becomes detrimental to our patient.

-Once our surgeon is comlfortable everything is in order our patient is draped and the procedure begins
+Once our surgeon is comfortable that everything is in order, our patient is draped and the procedure begins

 After the skin incision is made a second incision is made in the abdominal muscles.
 There is a precise location for this incision, called the linea alba.
 Incisions here have minimal bleeding and sufficient strength to hold sutures when being closed at the end of the surgery.

 Rabbits have minimal fat under the skin, so the skin incision is delicately made with a small scalpel blade

 Once the skin has been incised our landmark is a tendinous attachment of the abdominal muscles called the linea alba.
 It is important that we make our abdominal incision here, because there is negligible bleeding, and this area gives the sutures holding power to prevent a hernia.